steffenhaug/plox/report.md

 ### Rasterization
 - software rasterization is trivial: map over t
-- hardware rasterization is easy but slightly harder:
+- hardware rasterization is slightly harder:
     - (x, y) is on the curve if B(t) - (x, y) = 0
     - amounts to solving a polynomial equation

 # Font loading
+- used ttf_parser to parse files
-- used ruztybuzz
+- used ruztybuzz for shapign; port of harfbuzz's shaping algo

 # Glyph rasterization
 The first step of glyph rasterization is to convert the FreeType-strokes into cubic Bézier curves.
 It would simplify matters _massively_ to restrict ourselves to _quadratic_ Bézier curves, and indeed this is what most material online does, and this is perfectly fine if restricting ourselves to _TrueType_ fonts, as these are simply made up of quadratics, but the problem is that _OpenType_ fonts use _cubic_ curves, so restricting ourselves to quadratics means we either have to choose a different font (the \LaTeX-font is `.otf`) or _approximate_ the cubic Bézier curves.
 To be clear, this approximation of one lower order can be done quickly and accurately, so it is an interesting option should we meet performance problems with the high-order techniques.